My Account

 In a Goldilocks economy, investors should consider:

 • Focusing on nimble duration management.
-Modest growth, lower inflation and a Fed pivot suggest that active duration management may be warranted as markets and rates adjust to the changing backdrop.
+Modest growth, lower inflation and a Fed pivot suggest active duration management may be warranted as markets and rates adjust to the changing backdrop.

 • Reduce inflation exposure.
 As inflation subsides, we believe nominal Treasuries may offer better performance potential than Treasury inflation-protected securities (TIPS).